machal/cssmine-content/css3-gradients.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### Shape and size
+### Shape and Size

 The default shape is a `circle` and it can be changed to `ellipse`.

 Right after the shape, you can define the size of the gradient The first option
 is to define the **size as a radius**.
 When using a circle, one number will do,
 when using an ellipse, you will need two.
-The first number indicates height, the
+The first number indicates the height,
-scone one width of the ellipse.
+the second one the width of the ellipse.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .box-2 {